Note

 Add the Agent Framework package to your project:

-pip install agent-framework
+pip install agent-framework-core --pre

 Getting Started